Rashed Chowdhury

-Rashed Chowdhury is a former Bangladesh Army officer.
-Chowdhury was a participant in the coup that led to the assassination of Sheikh Mujibur, the founding father and President of Bangladesh, in 1975.
+Rashed Chowdhury is a Bangladeshi military official who is a retired Bangladesh Army officer.
+Chowdhury was a participant in the coup that led to the assassination of Sheikh Mujibur, the founding president of Bangladesh, in 1975.
 His specific role in the coup is in dispute.

 After the coup, the new constitution granted him and other conspirators immunity and he went on to work as a diplomat for the Bangladesh government.
 After Sheikh Hasina's election in 1996, he travelled to the United States and requested asylum which was granted.
 He has been convicted and sentenced to death in absentia and the Bangladesh government is seeking his extradition.

 1971 Bangladesh Liberation War

 Chowdhury fought in the 1971 Bangladesh Liberation War and was awarded Bir Protik, the fourth highest gallantry award in Bangladesh.
-However, Chowdhury's award was revoked, along with the awards of several other soldiers involved in the assassination of Sheikh Mujib.
+However, Chowdhury's award was revoked, along with the awards of several other soldiers involved in the assassination of Sheikh Mujib when the Awami League came to power.

-1975 coup
+15 August 1975 coup

-In 1975 some dissatisfied Bangladesh Army officers planned to remove the government of Sheikh Mujib through a military coup d'état, the date they selected was 15 August 1975.
+In 1975, some dissatisfied Bangladesh Army officers planned to remove the government of Sheikh Mujib through a military coup d'état, the date they selected was 15 August 1975.
 On 14 August the officers met to finalize the plan.
-They attacked Sheikh Mujib's house killing him along with his entire family except two of his daughters who were living abroad on the 15 August.
-He was promoted to lieutenant colonel by the regime that followed.
+They attacked Sheikh Mujib's house, killing him along with his entire family, except two of his daughters who were living abroad, on 15 August.
+Chowdhury was promoted to the rank of lieutenant colonel by the regime that followed.

-Chowdhury's involvement is disputed.
+Chowdhury's involvement in the August 15 killings is disputed.
 According to a since-recanted confession, he was a member of the squad that attacked the house of Abdur Rab Serniabat who was killed in the attack.
-He himself has claimed that he was first informed in the morning of 15 August 1975 and was tasked with securing a nearby radio station which he did without fighting.
+He himself has claimed that he was first informed on the morning of 15 August 1975 and was tasked with securing a nearby radio station which he did without fighting.

 Career as a diplomat

 Following an abortive coup on 17 June 1980, Chowdhury was sent to the Bangladeshi diplomatic mission in Nigeria, where he worked till 1984.
 Chowdhury was in a diplomatic posting in Brazil when the Bangladesh Awami League and Sheikh Mujibur's daughter, Sheikh Hasina, came to power in 1996.
-He left his post and traveled to the United States with his wife and child on a visitor's visa after the Government of Bangladesh recalled him.
+He left his post and traveled to the United States with his wife and child on a visitor's visa after the government of Bangladesh recalled him.